jayvalentine/zemu/README.md

 Released under the terms of the GNU General Public License v3.

-## New in v0.2.2
+## New in v0.3.0

-### Interface for Defining Run-Time Behaviour of IOPort Subclasses

-The IOPort class now provides an interface through which a subclass can define the code that gets generated for an instance of an IO device.

-For more details, see the documentation for IOPort.
+### Improvement to Instance#continue

+The Instance#continue method is now implemented directly in Ruby, rather than simply being a wrapper around a C implementation.
+This will make it easier to extend debugging functionality in the future.
+### Non-Maskable Interrupt Timer

+The Timer IO device has been added.
+This device provides an 8-bit register to which the emulated machine can write a count.
+The count decreases by 1 for every cycle executed, and generates an NMI once expired.
+### Added Instance#remove_break method

+Added the #remove_break method to the Instance class, which allows the removal of a previously-set breakpoint.

 ## Usage